Manoj-Kumar-BV/IoT-Projects/README.md

 2. Open the specific project folder in Arduino IDE.
 3. Connect the ESP32 to your system and upload the project.

+## Blynk and Firebase Setup

+### Blynk Setup
+1. **Create a Blynk Account**: Download the Blynk app from the [App Store](https://apps.apple.com/us/app/blynk-iot/id1005055708) or [Google Play](https://play.google.com/store/apps/details?id=cc.blynk).
+2. **Create a New Project**:
+   - Select your device (ESP32) and connection type (WiFi).
+   - Note down the **Auth Token** sent to your email.
+3. **Add Widgets**: Add the necessary widgets (buttons, displays, etc.) to control your project.
+Configure the widgets to match your code.

+### Firebase Setup
+1. **Create a Firebase Account**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
+2. **Enable Realtime Database**:
+   - In the Firebase Console, navigate to the **Database** section.
+   - Click on **Create Database** and choose **Start in Test Mode**.
+3. **Get Database URL**: Note the Realtime Database URL for use in your code.
+4. **Add Firebase to Your Project**:
+   - In the Firebase Console, go to Project Settings, then to the **Service accounts** tab.
+   - Click on **Generate new private key**.
+Save the JSON file securely.

+### Combining Blynk and Firebase in Your Code
+- Ensure you have included the required libraries for both Blynk and Firebase in your Arduino sketch.
+- Use the Auth Token from Blynk and the Database URL along with Firebase credentials in your code to establish connections.

 ## Contributing
 Feel free to submit issues and pull requests if you find bugs or want to add new features.
 Contributions are welcome!

 ---